hgalvao98/aimbly-fe/README.md

 More time:

 - Fix react-clock library issue to include in the project or build my own clock component.
-- Fix change on each list item for the delete option.
+- Fix change on each list item for the delete option.(fixed)